tigerbeetle/tigerbeetle/docs/coding/recipes/balance-bounds.md

 - The **limit amount** is upper bound we want to maintain on the target account's balance.
-- The **transfer amount** is the amount we want to transfer if and only if the target account's balance is within the bounds.
+- The **transfer amount** is the amount we want to transfer if and only if the target account's balance after a successful transfer would be within the bounds.

 ### If the Target Account Has a Credit Balance